Why I Quit My Job and Moved to Costa Rica

 That's about it!

 I find that the longer I am away from my home country and the more time I spend in Costa Rica, the more at home here I feel.
-I am absolutely in love with "la pura vida" and all that Costa Rica has to offer.
+I am absolutely in love with the pura vida lifestyle and all that Costa Rica has to offer.
+Which is a lot!

 I have found great satisfaction in living life in a way that I have intentionally chosen.